-From the 1970s through the 1990s, there was a widespread belief that vegetarians and vegans ran great risks of developing a protein deficiency.
-Much of this concern is traceable to the seminal pro-vegetarian book Diet for a Small Planet, which in hindsight offered protein recommendations that were needlessly demanding.
+From the 1970s through the 1990s, there was a widespread belief that vegetarians and vegans ran great risks of protein deficiency.
+Much of this concern is traceable to the seminal pro-vegetarian book Diet for a Small Planet (published in 1971 ), which in hindsight offered protein recommendations that were needlessly complex and demanding.

 - Seitan (Wheat Gluten)